ErpNetDocs/tech/modules/financials/cost-accounting/cost-distribution.md

 - Cost Type - the cost type for which the distribution in the current row is calculated;
 - Distributed amount base - the amount (in base currency) of the distributed cost.
 The amount is calculated for the combination of output and cost type.

 The data in the Results table has a function which calculates distributed amounts on each output.
 The amount is a total amount (distributed to the current output) of all cost types, which are set for distribution.

-For more information see **[Calculate Distribution Function](https://github.com/ErpNetDocs/tech/blob/master/modules/financials/cost-accounting/calculate-distribution-function.md)**.
+For more information, see **[Calculate Distribution Function](https://github.com/ErpNetDocs/tech/blob/master/modules/financials/cost-accounting/calculate-distribution-function.md)**.